Mercedes S-Class review

 On the road, the new S-Class doesn’t feel as urgent as the Audi A8, but still packs plenty of overtaking punch.
 The brakes are strong, too, with a positive and progressive pedal feel.

 Charge it up for two hours through a household socket, and driving the S500 Plug-in on electric power is one of the quietest and most refined experiences anywhere.
 But flex your right foot and the V6 engine wakes up to deliver effortless overtaking power when you need it.

 The high-power AMG models give this limo supercar rivalling performance.
 The S 63 has a twin-turbo V8 and can manage 0-62mph in 4.4 seconds, while the V12 twin-turbo S 65 is a tenth of a second faster.
 These models come in long-wheelbase form, and while they're not the last word in sharp handling, you'll be surprised by how well they corner considering the car's sheer size.

 Mercedes has forged a strong reputation for building durable cars, and this is backed by an impressive top 10 finish in our Driver Power 2014 satisfaction survey.

-It can also be fitted with the £2,300 Driving Assistance Package, which adds blind spot monitoring, lane keep assist and adaptive cruise control, plus a £2,250 night-vision camera and novel £1,230 rear seatbelts that feature integrated airbags.
+The S-Class can also be fitted with the £2,300 Driving Assistance Package, which adds blind spot monitoring, lane keep assist and adaptive cruise control, plus a £2,250 night-vision camera and novel £1,230 rear seatbelts that feature integrated airbags.